Life Safety Responsibility

 The B.C.
 Fire Code requires that emergency and fire safety planning be done in all building that have a fire alarm system.
 Councils have vested interests in promoting fire safety.
 The Fire Safety Plan is crucial for residents’ and public safety; it is much more than a template document produced just to meet a regulatory requirement.

-These responsibilities, and their attendant potential risks of liability, are often unknown or overlooked by the Owners and Strata Council, which could leave them vulnerable in the event, or aftermath, of an emergency.
+These responsibilities, and their attendant risks of liability, are often unknown or overlooked by the Owners and Council, which could leave them vulnerable in the event, or aftermath, of an emergency.

-Let’s see how we can help you reduce your risks.
+Let’s discuss how we can help you reduce your risks.